 - Set large (and make them configurable) request timeouts.
 Some API calls can take minutes, especially on a large server.

 - Use HTTP sessions to make consecutive requests (use TCSESSIONID cookie returned from the first authenticated response instead of supplying raw credentials all the time).
 This saves time on authentication which can be significant for external authentication providers.

 - Beware of partial answers when requesting list of items: some requests are paged by default.
-Value of the "count" attribute in the response indicate the number of the items on the current page and there can be more pages available.
 If you need to process more (e.g. all) items, read and process "nextHref" attribute of the response entity for items collections.
 If the attribute is present it means there might be more items when queried by the URL provided.
 Related locator dimensions are "count" (page limit) and "lookupLimit" (depth of search).
-Even when the returned "count" is 0, it does not mean there are no more items if there is "nextHref" attribute present.

 - Do not increase the "

-lookupLimit" value in the locators without a second thought.
-Doing so has the direct effect of loading the server more and may require increased amounts of CPU and memory.
+lookupLimit" value in the locators without a second thoughthought.
+Doing so has a the direct effect of of loading the server more and can may require increased amounts of CPU and memory.
 It is assumed that those increasing the default limit understand the negative consequences for the server performance.